kg4zow/jms1.info/src/introduction.md

 * [`qmail.jms1.net`](https://qmail.jms1.net/) is my web site about [Qmail](https://cr.yp.to/qmail.html).
 When I started using qmail I took several other patches and combined them into a single patch, and I put the patch on the `jms1.net` site.
 People started using my combined patch and asking questions about it, so I moved all of the qmail-related content to its own web site.

-    Unfortunately I haven't had time to maintain the site (or the combined patch) since returning to the world of full-time employment (I was an independent contractor at the time).
+    I was making my living as an independent contractor at the time, and unfortunatlely, since returning to the world of full-time employment, I haven't had time to maintain the site (or the combined patch).
+If you're building a mail server I still recommend qmail, but I don't really recommend my own combined patch anymore, because it *is* so far out of date.

 * [`kg4zow.us`](https://kg4zow.us/) is my site about Amateur Radio (aka "ham radio").
 I'm not as active on the air as I used to be, partly because I moved to a smaller city which doesn't have as many ham radio operators around, and partly because I don't have the time.

 * [`remarkable.jms1.info`](https://remarkable.jms1.info/) is a site I started for information about the [reMarkable tablets](https://remarkable.com/).
 It's a Linux-based e-ink tablet with a textured screen that I find really nice to write on.
 One of the things I *really* like about it is that it allows SSH-as-root out of the box.
 I've been writing my own programs to work with them *without* using reMarkable's cloud service.

 * [`jekyll.jms1.info`](https://jekyll.jms1.info/) was my first attempt at writing *thi*s site.
-As the name suggests, I was using [Jekyll](https://jekyllrb.com/) to manage the content, but in 2024-06 I decided to re-do the entire site using [mdbook](https://rust-lang.github.io/mdBook/index.html), since I'm a lot more familiar with it (I use it to maintain about a dozen internal web sites for `$DAYJOB`), and because it's a lot easier to install, configure, and update on a new workstation.
+As the name suggests, I was using [Jekyll](https://jekyllrb.com/) to manage the content, but in 2024-06 I decided to re-do the entire site using [mdbook](https://rust-lang.github.io/mdBook/index.html), since I'm a lot more familiar with it (I use it to maintain half a dozen internal web sites for `$DAYJOB`), and because it's a lot easier to install, configure, and update on a new workstation.
+Plus, it makes more sense to me to organize the pages by subject rather than by date.

 ## Contact